pgorman/dangerjaunt/dangerjaunt.md

 ### Monster and Encounter Design ###

-This points-based system helps referees build encounters or design new monsters.
+This points-based system helps referees build encounters, assign treasure values, and design new monsters.
 It classifies encounters as roughly easy, hard, or deadly for a particular party.
-The point system also suggests treasure values for encounters.

 Calculate the Challenge Rating (CR) of the player character party by summing points for the following: